 SySTEM Phoenix was founded in 2014 by two Teach For America alumni, Angelica Cruz & Nicole Fernandez, both of whom taught in Central Phoenix and witnessed firsthand the need for students to learn how to think critically, problem-solve, and become active in their communities.
 After traveling the country to visit the best STEM schools, Ms. Cruz & Ms. Fernandez opened SySTEM Phoenix in August 2014 to bring the opportunity for a rigorous, college-prep STEM school to Phoenix students.

-SySTEM Phoenix Leadership Team
+SySTEM Phoenix Leadership

-Angelica Cruz, M.Ed., Founder, Chief Executive Officer
+Melodie Brewer, M.Ed., Principal / Chief Executive Officer

-Dayna Gilmore, Director of Special Education
+Ms. Dayna Gilmore, Director of Special Education

-Mr. Gearing, English Language Arts
+Ms. Greene, English Language Arts

-Mr. Howell, Humanities
+Mr. Howell, Social Studies

-Mr. White, Project-Based Learning
+Mr. White, STEM